 res*.
 You can later use such variables in the code you run in REPL.

-REPL supports multiple line input as well.
-The result of a multiple line input is the value of its last expression.
+REPL supports multiline input as well.
+The result of the multiline input is the value of its last expression.